Tolima Department Colombia Travel Guide

 A typical breakfast includes eggs, Arepas (corn cakes), cheese, and fresh fruit.
 Coffee or hot chocolate are common beverages to start the day.

-Frequently features a "Menu del Día" or "Corrientazo," a set meal with soup, a main dish (meat or chicken, rice, potatoes, salad), and something to drink.
+Frequently features a "Menu del Día" or "Corrientazo," a set meal with soup, a main dish (meat or chicken meat, rice, potatoes, salad), and a drink.

-The last meal of the day is generally lighter than lunch, consisting of a smaller meal, something small to eat, or leftovers from the midday meal.
+The last meal of the day is generally lighter than lunch, consisting of a smaller meal, a snack, or leftovers from the midday meal.

 A whole roasted pig, deboned and stuffed with a mixture of rice, peas, and spices, slow-roasted until the skin is crispy.